smaurice101/readthedocs/docs/source/agentic.rst

     This sample output is generated from `STEP 9b: Multi-Agentic Agentic A: tml-system-step-9b-agenticai-dag <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-9b-multi-agentic-agentic-a-tml-system-step-9b-agenticai-dag>`_

 * **Topic_Agent** are the agents monitoring the Kafka topic for any anomalies.
-In this example we habe 3 topic agents monitoring, in real-time, three different topics.
+In this example we have 3 topic agents monitoring, in real-time, three different topics.
-* **Team_Lead_Agent** analyzes all of the respnses from the Topic_Agents and summarizes the information for hand off to the supervisor agent
+* **Team_Lead_Agent** analyzes all of the responses from the Topic_Agents and summarizes the information for hand off to the supervisor agent
 * **Supervisor_Agent**, based on the Team_Lead_Agent summary, decides what tool to route the information to for an ACTION.
 In this example the supervisor routes the request to the send_email agent who sends an email to a human(s).

 .. code-block::